 Ambrose University celebrates diversity and welcomes the contributions, experiences and full participation of students experiencing disabilities as valued members of the community.
 Academic accommodations are provided to Ambrose students with disabilities in accordance with the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms.
 Provision of academic accommodation does not lower the academic standards of the university nor remove the need for evaluation and the need to meet essential learning outcomes.

-Contact Accessibility Services:
+Contact Accessibility & Student Academic Success Services:

-Office hours: 8:30 a.m. to 4:30 p.m.
-Monday through Friday.
+Office hours: Monday through Friday, 8:30 a.m. to 4:30 p.m.

 Telephone: 403-410-2000 ext.
 2956

-Location: Student Development Office, Second Floor
+Location: Student Academic Success, Second Floor